parthgiht/GUI-development-using-python/README.md

 # GUI-development-using-python
-In this project, I have created an Application named (TextSense).
+In this project, I have created an Application named (TextSense App).

--> Application Name :- TextSense
+-> Application Name :- TextSense App

 -> Application based :- OOPs concepts on NLP tasks